Justworks Payroll: Creating Time Off Polices

 Assigning Employees

-Screenshot showing where admins can check off employees' names to assign them to a time off policy.
+Screenshot showing where admins assign employees to a policy.

-You can also unassign employees from existing PTO policies.
+You can also unassign employees via their member profile.
 To do this, go the individual employee's profile via the People workspace in the left-hand side menu.
 Once you're on their profile, click on the Time Off tab; there you will see any PTO policies to which the employee has been assigned.
 At the bottom of each policy, you will see an Unassign button; click this button to remove an employee from a PTO policy.

 Screenshot 2026-02-04 at 6.57.23 PM.png